raganwald/presentations/optimism-mindset.md

 ^ And the book also explained all the successful people in my life.
 And it explained why I found it hard to relate to them when they were explaining their success: I had a built-in perspective that was the opposite to theirs, I saw a completely different explanation for everything going on.

 ^ So there you have it.
-One predictor of happiness and making high-performance chocies is this characteristic Dr. Seligman calls optimism, which he measures by testing whether you explain good or bad events as being personal, general, and permanent, and specifically whether you are asymmetric in your explanations.
+One predictor of happiness and making high-performance choices is this characteristic Dr. Seligman calls optimism, which he measures by testing whether you explain good or bad events as being personal, general, and permanent, and specifically whether you are asymmetric in your explanations.

 ---